mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 Yes, you can.
 You can not only place links but also can use any HTML tag in the description.
 But, make sure you HTML is properly formatted.
 An unclosed tag or quotes may mess up your page.

 = Is it a content slider or an image slider? =

 Both, You can configure it to be either a content slider or an image only slider.

+= How to add the images in slider? =

+Please check out our tutorial on how to use [NextGen Gallery Templates](http://wpdevsnippets.com/create-nextgen-gallery-and-templates/ "NextGen Gallery Templates") and set up slider for it.

 == Screenshots ==